eProsima/Fast-DDS-docs/docs/fastdds/env_vars/env_vars.rst

 ------------------------

-    When setting this variable the :ref:`DomainParticipant<dds_layer_domainParticipant>` is configured as a Client of the given Server, implementing the :ref:`Discovery Service<discovery_service>` mechanism, provided its :ref:`dds_layer_domainParticipant`'s |discoveryProtocol| setting has been left configured as default (:ref:`Simple discovery<simple_disc_settings>`).
+    When setting this variable the :ref:`DomainParticipant<dds_layer_domainParticipant>` is configured as a Client of the given Server, implementing the :ref:`Discovery Server<discovery_server>` mechanism, provided its :ref:`dds_layer_domainParticipant`'s |discoveryProtocol| setting has been left configured as default (:ref:`Simple discovery<simple_disc_settings>`).
     The value of the variable must list the locator of the server